syncfusion-content/windowsforms-docs/WindowsForms/SpellCheckerAdv/Getting-Started.md

 ## Applying Custom Dictionary

-SpellcheckerAdv provides built-in dictionary for English Language and also helps to configure based on your own language, using its Custom Dictionary option.
+SpellCheckerAdv provides built-in dictionary for English Language and also helps to configure based on your own language, using its Custom Dictionary option.
 Custom Dictionary can be added using `CustomDictionaryPath` property.

 {% tabs %}

 {% highlight C# %}

-private static String DEF_CUSTOM_DIC_PATH = Application.CommonAppDataPath + Path.DirectorySeparatorChar + "Custom_Dictionay.dic";
+private static String DEF_CUSTOM_DIC_PATH = Application.CommonAppDataPath + Path.DirectorySeparatorChar + "Custom_Dictionary.dic";

 this.spellCheckerAdv1.CustomDictionaryPath = DEF_CUSTOM_DIC_PATH;